 No, we don’t mean writing individual poems for everyone on your contact list.
 Even if your audience is a narrow community, it’s important to still acknowledge the different ways in which people engage with your content and are driven to make a purchase.
-So incorporate personalized UX wherever you can.
+Incorporate personalized user experience wherever you can.

 If you’re unsure where to even start, it might be beneficial to consult experts.
 Take a look at the digital marketing services Oneupweb has to offer.